chrisma89/trialproject1/README.md

-# trialproject1

-#Project Title
-A work in progress
+Project Title "A work in progress"

-##Project Description
+Project Description
-I have created this repository to work on the skills that i pick up duirng the bootcamp.
-This repository is where i intend to apply those skills, make mistakes and hopefully learn along the way.
+This repository has been created to work on the skills gained duirng the bootcamp.
+This is where those skills will be applied and assessed for progress.